 Implementing the Kotlin framework will not replace all API.
 In order to build an app on Kotlin, a developer should have sound knowledge of each platform and API to work better.

-Both Google’s framework, Kotlin, and Flutter are reliable that aim to reduce development time and cost to mark its presence on Android and iOS platforms.
+Both Google’s framework Kotlin and Flutter are reliable that aim to reduce development time and cost to mark its presence on Android and iOS platforms.

 On one hand, Flutter is more popular than a new-fangled Kotlin.
 On the other hand, Kotlin is preferred to build Android applications.
 However, both the frameworks offer native-like performance using a single codebase.
 These two frameworks are giving intense competition to each other.
 And, with every new release, they’re getting tougher to bet on.

-In conclusion, if you’re in a dilemma to choose the best framework to build your mobile app, it is advisable to consult a leading mobile app development company and analyze your cross-platform app requirements and priorities to determine which is better – Flutter vs Kotlin.
+Here you have a read a detailed guide on the differences between flutter and kotlin, and if you’re in a dilemma to choose the best framework to build your mobile app, it is advisable to consult a leading mobile app development company and analyze your cross-platform app requirements and priorities to determine which is better – Flutter vs Kotlin.